nikolaos-mavromatis/ames_house_price_prediction/docs/index.md

 The goals for this project are to:

-1. build a simple, yet complete, end-to-end pipeline for predicting house prices,
+1. build a simple, yet complete, end-to-end pipeline for predicting house prices (see [Part I](methodology.md#part-i-end-to-end-ml-pipeline)),
-2. build a web app where users can input various characteristics and receive a quick quote (via an api call), and
+2. build a web app UI where users can input various characteristics and receive a quick quote (via an api call) (see [Part II](methodology.md#part-ii-streamlit-ui-and-serving-with-fastapi)), and
-3. deploy the web app using Docker and AWS.
+3. deploy the web app using Docker (see [Part III](methodology.md#part-iii-deployment-with-docker-containers)).

 ## Tools
 ![pandas Badge](https://img.shields.io/badge/pandas-150458?logo=pandas&logoColor=fff&style=plastic)